Click to add text...

 Surprisingly, Garrett lived just two doors down from the Lewis family.
 Jerry Lewis and Snuff had a mutual friend, conductor Lou Brown, who'd worked with Jerry ever since the Martin & Lewis days.
 It was Brown who brought Gary Lewis to Snuff's attention.
 Garrett would later recall: "Lou came up to the office one day and said, 'Jerry's son Gary is playin' in a group... they're playin' out at Disneyland.'
 A week or so later he said, 'They're gonna rehearse at Paramount tonight.
 Why don't I come over and pick you up, we'll have a bite to eat and go over and see them?'
 So I did.
 Gary was the drummer.
 He wasn't the singer or anything else.”
 (8)

 At first, Snuff was unimpressed.
 “They sounded like all the other groups to me.
-The next day I got to thinkin', if I could make him the singer, I'd never heard him sing, I thought, hey, if I can get a record cut with him, it'd be a new way to promote records, the son of a famous entertainer!"
+The next day I got to thinkin', if I could make him the singer, I'd never heard him sing, I thought, it'd be a new way to promote records, the son of a famous entertainer!"
 (3)

 Gary remembers the first meeting with Garrett a bit differently.
 “Snuff Garrett was just a customer in the park (Disneyland).
 He paid to get in with his family and saw us play.
 Backstage afterwards, he gave me his card and said, "I'd like to talk to you about doing some recording for my label, Liberty Records."
 And that's just how everybody envisions (the start of their career), they'd love that to happen to them.
 And that's exactly how it happened to us.”
 (2)